Data Protection Policy

 Information held by the Society

-The Society will carry out an annual information audit during the first quarter of each year.
+The Society will carry out an information audit every five years.
 The audit will incorporate a review of the management of member and customer personal data held by the Society and will identify any potential risks to the security of such personal data.

 Lawful basis for processing member and customer personal data